 Crystal Stevens and her husband, Eric, co-managed La Vista CSA Farm from 2010-2016.
-They currently reside on a permaculture inspired farm, Thrive Forest & Field, in the Piasa Hills along the Mississippi River.
-They host a Resilient Living Workshop Series with topics ranging from Permaculture, Vermiculture, Medicinal Herbs, Home Apothecary, Seed Saving, Composting, Healthy Cooking, Food as Medicine, Ethical Foraging, Gardening 101, Gardening with Children, Cooking with Kids, Mushroom Inoculation, Maple Sugaring, Natural Household Cleaners, Fermentation 101, Botanical Illustration, Nature Journaling and more.
-Crystal is an herbalist and gives seasonal plant medicine workshops, plant walks and foraging workshops through Dabble and through their resilient living workshop series.
-Crystal speaks and presents at the Mother Earth News Fairs and conferences around the country.
-Crystal organized the Confluence Herbal Summit, one of the first herbal medicine conferences in the St. Louis area.
-Crystal hosts women’s gatherings during the equinox and solstice.
-Crystal is also an Art Teacher for elementary and middle school children, integrating botanical illustration, mixed media collage, nature-inspired art and still life drawing.
+They host a Resilient Living Workshop Series with topics ranging from Permaculture, Vermiculture, Medicinal Herbs, Home Apothecary, Composting, Food as Medicine, Ethical Foraging, Gardening 101, Gardening with Children, Mushroom Inoculation, Maple Sugaring, Natural Household Cleaners, Fermentation 101, Botanical Illustration, and more.
+Crystal is an herbalist and gives seasonal plant medicine workshops, plant walks and foraging workshops through Dabble.
+She speaks at Mother Earth News Fairs and conferences around the country.
+She is also an Art Teacher for elementary and middle school children.
 She teaches Art and Garden Summer Camps for kids.
 Crystal’s book, Grow Create Inspire was released in the Fall of 2016 under New Society Publishers.
 Her second book, Worms at Work will be released spring of 2017.
-Crystal is also working on a Seasonal Eating Cookbook which covers homegrown produce and ethically foraged ingredients.
-In addition to blogging for MOTHER EARTH NEWS, Crystal contributes to Permaculture Magazine, Grit magazine, The Healthy Planet Magazine and FEAST magazine.
-She also writes for Overgrow the System.
-Crystal has co-illustrated a book with Eric Stevens, written by their friend Kelley Johnson-Powers titled Semore the Bird Tells All that He Heard.
-They are working on several more Children’s Books together.
-She has also illustrated two other children’s books.
-Follow their journey at Grow Create Inspire.com
+She is also working on a Seasonal Eating Cookbook which covers homegrown produce and ethically foraged ingredients.
+She contributes to MOTHER EARTH NEWS, Permaculture Magazine, Grit magazine, The Healthy Planet Magazine and FEAST magazine and Overgrow the System.
+She co-illustrated Semore the Bird Tells All that He Heard by Kelley Johnson Powers Follow their journey at Grow Create Inspire.com

 MO Healthy Food Access & Education AmeriCorps Program